Equipment

 Schedules

-If depreciation or use allowance is included in the rates, the center needs to include a schedule which details the following information for each piece of equipment included in the rates.
+If depreciation is included in the rates, the center needs to include a schedule which details the following information for each piece of equipment included in the rates.

 • Type of equipment